MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-your-organization.md

 To start embedding your content by using a sample application, follow these steps:

 1. Download the [User Owns Data sample](https://github.com/Microsoft/PowerBI-Developer-Samples) from GitHub to get started.
 There are three different sample applications, one for [reports](https://github.com/Microsoft/PowerBI-Developer-Samples/tree/master/User%20Owns%20Data/integrate-report-web-app), one for [dashboards](https://github.com/Microsoft/PowerBI-Developer-Samples/tree/master/User%20Owns%20Data/integrate-dashboard-web-app), and one for [tiles](https://github.com/Microsoft/PowerBI-Developer-Samples/tree/master/User%20Owns%20Data/integrate-tile-web-app).
-This article refers to the **reports** application as we discuss the following steps.
+This article refers to the **reports** application.

     ![User Owns Data application sample](media/embed-sample-for-your-organization/embed-sample-for-your-organization-026.png)